CLOE: Constructing Legal Orders in Europe - The General Principles of EU Law (Jean Monnet Project)

 The project involves in particular:

 - a 2-day international workshop at CELI (University of Leicester) that took place on 29-30 June 2018.
-A full programme of the conference can be found on our website.
+The Constructing Legal Orders in Europe: The General Principles of EU Law workshop event programme (PDF, 112kb) has full details of the event.

-- the publication of a Research Handbook on the General Principles of EU Law by Edward Elgar Publishing
+- the publication of a Research Handbook on the General Principles in EU Law by Edward Elgar Publishing, forthcoming in 2022.
+Also see Introduction to the Research Handbook on General Principles in EU Law (PDF, 139kb) by Katja S. Ziegler, Päivi J. Neuvonen and Violeta Moreno-Lax.

 - practical Guidelines and report for legal practitioners

-More information about the project is available at the European Commission's website.
+You can find more information about the project on the European Commission's website.

 ILPAN: The International Law and Policy in Africa Network